gvwilson/sdxpy/en/src/builder/index.md

-2. Modify the build manager to compare the current hashes of files with those stored in `build_hash.json` in order to determine what is out of date, and to update `build_hash.json` each time it runs.
+2. Modify the build manager to compare the current hashes of files with those stored in `build_hash.json` to determine what is out of date, and to update `build_hash.json` each time it runs.